bbatsov/batsov.com/_posts/2022-07-20-fastmail-year-one.md

 - Fastmail improved their UI a bit, which addressed one of my original reservations about them.
 I like their beta program.
 - They also released amazing integration with 1Password (another important tool in my toolbox), that allows you to generate unique disposable email addresses for various services.
 - I'm now using a million Fastmail aliases for various purposes (e.g. I have one named `dev.null@whatever.net` for airport wi-fi registration).
+- I've replicated some of the features of HEY that I liked in Fastmail (e.g. the Paper Trail and the Feed).
+I'm still pondering if I want to do the Screener as well.[^1]

 I can also confirm that Fastmail's support is just as good as advertised.
 I rarely needed it, but I always got speedy and helpful responses.